-Reading researchers Monique Senechal, Edward H. Cornell and Lorri S. Broda studied the reading behaviors of 36 babies- 12 9-month-olds, 12 17-month-olds, and 12 27-month-olds.
-They wrote their findings in an article titled "Age-Related Differences in the Organization of Parent-Infant Interactions During Picture-Book Reading."
-They note,
+Reading researchers Monique Senechal, Edward H. Cornell and Lorri S. Broda studied the book behaviors of 36 babies: twelve 9-month-olds, 12 17-month-olds, and 12 27-month-olds.
+They summarized their findings in an article titled "Age-Related Differences in the Organization of Parent-Infant Interactions During Picture-Book Reading."
+Babies were introduced to two books each of three reading sessions.
+The researchers noted,

 The youngest children, on average, looked at the books for 55% of the duration of the reading episode.
 The 17-month-olds looked at the books for 73% of the time, and the 27-month-olds looked at the books 88% of the time.
 In addition, the youngest children looked at the book less and less as the reading progressed.